mskcc/nf-fastq-plus/README.md

 * `templates`: Where all scripts (bash, python, etc.) will go.
 Don't rename this directory because nextflow is seutp to look for a directory of this name where the nextflow script is run
 * `modules`: Directory containing nextflow modules that can be imported into `main.nf`

+### Adding a new workflow
+* Passing sample-specific parameters (e.g. Reference Genome, Recipe, etc.) is done via a params file w/ `key=value` space-delimited values.
+To use this file, make sure that a `{PREVIOUS_WORKFLOW}.out.PARAMS` file is passed to the workflow and specified as a path-type channel.
+Make sure to use the `.out.PARAMS` of the workflow that the `next_wkflw` should be dependent on.
+I've noticed that nextflow won't pass all outputs of a workflow together (e.g. BAM of one task and the run params folder of another task)

+**Steps for Adding a New Module**
 1) Add module
 ```
 ├── modules